sgibson47/my-recipe-box-2/Blog-about-this/Blog_about_this.md

   <%end%>
 </div> <!--ingredient-->

-To meet the project requirements, I made changes to both of these items, generated a serializer to save me from having to create my own, and created a new file to hold the JavaScript that would retrieve and display the ingredients saved in my database.
+To meet the project requirements, I made changes to both of these items, generated a serializer, and created a new file to hold the JavaScript that would retrieve and display the ingredients saved in my database.

 I emptied out the out the div holding each ingredient's details and added a div with a distinct id so that I could easily select and inject content into.
 I also added "Previous" and "Next" buttons so I could display a portion of the ingredients and let a user click on these buttons to scroll through the entire collection.
+Lastly, I added a script tag in which I called my getIngredients function.
+That function will request all the ingredients, store them in a colelction and display the first five of them in the ingredients-index div.

 <h1 class="body-title">Ingredients</h1>
 <div id="ingredients-index-buttons">